 A reader is good at quality conversations; they are never short of interesting topics to talk about.
-People, stories, place… They blow away people’s mind with the things they read.
+People, stories, place… They blow away people’s minds with the things they read.
 They particularly have extraordinary conversation skills.
-Since reading develops empathy, they can look at matters from different perspectives and talk about anything from a different point of views.
+Since reading develops empathy, they can look at matters from different perspectives and talk about anything from different points of view.

 Conversations can really be meaningful and insightful with a reader around.